s4ke/Master-Thesis/src/md/069-conclusion.md

 seems to be no real issue as a possible general implementation is possible.
 This has to be evaluated with more involved tests in the future, though.

-Summarizing we can say that we succeeded in our goal to provide support for parallelizing arbitrary Arrows as these two restrictions are no big issues at all as we have explained here.
+Summarizing we can say that we mostly succeeded in our goal to provide support for parallelizing arbitrary Arrows as these two restrictions are no big issues at all as we have explained here.

 #### Taming the zoo of parallel Haskells